Quantum Invariants and Fiberedness: Expansions at roots of unity

 \begin{remark}

 Recently, the authors of \cite{BNVdV18} defined a polynomial time invariant $\rho_1(K,x)$, conjecturally equivalent to $P_K^{(1)}(x)$.
-In \cite[Theorem 54]{BNVdV21} it was proven that $\deg \rho_1(K,x)\geq -2\genusK$, by relating $\rho_1$ to the Seifert surface of the knot.
+In \cite[Theorem 54]{BNVdV21} they proved that $\deg \rho_1(K,x)\geq -2\genusK$, by relating $\rho_1$ to the Seifert surface of the knot.
 If all fibered knots are nice, \cref{conj:L-hopf} provides a geometric interpretation for the degree bound of $P^{(j)}_K$, and conjecturally $\rho_1$, in terms of the genus and the Hopf invariant of the fibered surface.
 We verified that this is the case for homogeneous braid knots, as well as all fibered knots up to 12 crossings.
 It would be interesting to study how the Hopf invariant may arise in the invariant $\rho_1$ using Seifert surface arguments. \end{remark}

-\begin{remark} Following a suggestion of Bar-Natan, we looked at the $\sl_3$ analogue of $\rho_1$, denoted by $\theta$ in \cite{BNvdV25}.
-Conjecturally, it agrees with the two-variable polynomial appearing as the numerator of the first order term in the $\sl_3$ MMR expansion (cf. \cite[Theorem 1.1]{GruSan2025}). \cite[Conjecture 19]{BNvdV25} predicts that for a fibered knot $K$, the coefficient of $T_2^{2g}$ in $\theta(T_1,T_2)$ is a shifted Alexander polynomial multiplied by a certain integer $s(K)$.
-Motivated by \cref{thm:L-P1}, we verified that for all fibered knots up to 12 crossings. \end{remark}
+\begin{remark} Following a suggestion of Bar-Natan, we looked at the invariant $\theta$ defined in \cite{BNvdV25}.
+This $\sl_3$ analogue of $\rho_1$ is expected to agree with the numerator of the $h^1$ term in the $\sl_3$ MMR expansion (cf. \cite[Thm.\!
+1.1]{GruSan2025}). \cite[Conj.\!
+19]{BNvdV25} predicts that, for a fibered knot $K$, the coefficient of $T_2^{2g}$ in $\theta(T_1,T_2)$ is a shifted Alexander polynomial multiplied by a certain integer $s(K)$.
+Motivated by \cref{thm:L-P1}, we verified that for all fibered knots up to 12 crossings.
+Naturally, we expect this to hold for all fibered knots. \end{remark}